statamic/.github/profile/README.md

 - [Full Documentation](https://statamic.dev) — Read the acclaimed docs.
 - [Twitter](https://twitter.com/statamic) — Read our tweets.
 - [Discord](https://statamic.com/discord) — Hang out with the community.
-- [Github Discussions](https://github.com/statamic/cms/discussions) — Help and be helped
+- [Github Discussions](https://github.com/statamic/cms/discussions) — Help and be helped.
-- [Antlers Toolbox](https://antlers.dev) — A powerful VSCode extension to help you on your way
+- [Antlers Toolbox](https://antlers.dev) — A powerful VSCode extension to help you on your way.